 Design a process for a party to request to revoke a relationship.
 (Design a process for reinstating the relationship too.)

-Clarify how revoking a relationship is different from changing attributes of the relationship or the parties in the relationship.
+Clarify how revoking a relationship is different from changing attributes or properties of the relationship or the parties in the relationship.

 Consider whether in the reader’s use case revocation is actually adding a broad constraint to the relationship.